smithbc25/idexx/idexx_test/README.md

 - see analyses -> PACT_C__analysis_query -> opportunity_win_rate
 - I went down a few different paths and settled on the most interesting quick hit to be the high win rate and high opportunity amount for Service X contracts
   - given timing being equal amongst the different opportunities, it is probably best to prioritize service X contracts.
 On the other hand, given how low in value migration services are, this offering may want to be dropped or ensure that minimal sales effort is spent to close these deals to protect ROI.
+  - assumed time and effort are even on different opportunity types for sales reps.